ParkinsonLab/Architect/README.md

 3. Given the EC predictions with their corresponding likelihood scores and user-specified parameters (parameters as specified in such a file as ``sample_run.in``), a draft metabolic network is constructed then gap-filled.
 This is performed using scripts found in scripts/model_reconstruction.
 This uses a modified version of CarveMe, with scripts that can be found in dependency/CarveMe.
 The framed package—modified from its original published form—is also required (in dependency/framed).
 The final output comes in the form of a simple Excel file, as well as an SBML file annotated with links from KEGG/BiGG identifiers to other databases.

-The manuscript for Architect is currently in preparation.
+The manuscript for Architect is currently in preparation, and is available of [bioRxiv](https://www.biorxiv.org/content/10.1101/2021.10.12.464133v1).
 Please cite the tools that Architect uses when using our approach:

 * CatFam (Yu et al, 2009)
 * DETECT (Hung et al, 2010; Nursimulu et al, 2018)